funvill/funvill.github.io/_posts/2011-06-12-rgb-led-pov-globe-status-update-and-mechanical-issues.md

 layout: single
 title: RGB LED POV Globe - Status update and mechanical issues
 date: 2011-06-12 15:27
-categories: blog, [Arduino, Development, Projects, Uncategorized]
+categories: Arduino, Development, Projects, Uncategorized
 ---
 This project has somewhat hit a road block and with 12 days left before <a href="http://makerfaire.ca/">Maker Faire</a> I'm starting to panic.
 This leaves me with ~4 good working days left.
 Here is my current stats.